celesteh/TuningLib/README.md

 k.scale.degrees;
 ```
 This will keep up through as amny layers of modulations as you want.
+These modulations keep track of transpositions in any tuning system.
+This means, that if you modulate to 3/2 in Just Intonation, it will do all the necessary multiplcations for you.
+This is compatible with any tuning system.

 It also does rounding: